sjtalkar/DesigningDataWarehouse/README.md

 - Enterprise perspective: leveraging conformed dimensions for enterprise consistency and integration.
 Conformed dimensions are built and maintained as centralized, persistent master data in the ETL system and then reused across dimensional models to enable data integration and ensure semantic consistency.
-- ETL will be done once and will the source fo truth for decision making.
+- ETL will be be done once and will the source of truth for decision making.
 - A common ground has to be cleared and prepared for everyone to be making decisions based on the same set of facts.
 - The data source has to be backed by integrity.
 - Data must be current and must arrive in a timely fashion.